jean-roland/LCSF_Doc/index.md

 ## LCSF Formatting

 As to how LCSF protocols are represented we need to distinguish two things:
-* The protocol description, that will be used to describe all commands and attributes it contains.
+* The protocol description, that represents all the commands and attributes that can be exchanged.
 * A protocol message, that is the unit of data that will be transfered between a sender and a receiver.
 It will contains only one command and its attributes, if the command has any.

 ### Protocol Description